 - Can access Netflix app: Yes

 Most of NordVPN’s dedicated streaming servers can access Netflix, although the majority will redirect you to the US version even if you’re connected to another country.
 Thanks to a low monthly price and the option to connect up to six devices at one time, NordVPN is a great budget option especially if you share an account with friends or family.
 NordVPN doesn’t skimp on security or privacy, offering military-grade encryption, plus it provides fast and reliable connections.
-It’s pretty good at accessing other popular streaming services as well, like BBC iPlayer, Amazon Prime, HBO and Hulu.
+It’s pretty good at accessing other popular streaming services as well, like Disney+, Amazon Prime, Hulu, and BBC iPlayer.
 Apps are available for Linux, Windows, macOS, iOS, and Android.